Procsiab/ffscrcpy/README.md

 - streaming over WiFi, using ADB in `tcpip` mode
 - checks the device battery on startup, and locks the screen when video terminates
 - stream specific Android device to specific loopback video device
+- some tweaking to the image, like cropping and flipping

 ## Use multiple Android devices